AbrarHasin/flask/README.md

 First go into the backend server: docker-compose exec backend sh

-flask db init       to initialize the database flask db migrate    to migrate new changes flask db upgrade    to upgrade and so on.
+python manager.py db init       #to initialize the database python manager.py db migrate    #to migrate new changes to db python manager.py db upgrade     to upgrade and so on.

 # Issues
 Migrate not working for version issue on Flask